siamakrostami/SRGenericNetworkLayer/README.md

 ### Getting the Sample App

-You can find the sample app in the `Examples/SRGenericNetworkLayerSampleApp` directory of this repository.
+You can find the sample app in the `Example/SRGenericNetworkLayerExampleApp` directory of this repository.
 To use it:

 1. Clone this repository
-2. Navigate to the `Examples/SRGenericNetworkLayerSampleApp` directory
+2. Navigate to the `Example/SRGenericNetworkLayerExampleApp` directory
-3. Open the `SRGenericNetworkLayerSampleApp.xcodeproj` file in Xcode
+3. Open the `SRGenericNetworkLayerExampleApp.xcodeproj` file in Xcode
 4. Run the project

 ### Structure of the Sample App